What Property is Taxable?

 In Haverhill, the physical condition of real property on July 1st is the determining factor when establishing value for the fiscal year.
 It is, therefore, important that any new construction be inspected as close to that date as possible in order to determine the level of completion as of the assessment date.

-Tools of other professionals not listed in the above paragraph are, however, considered taxable.
-These include dentists drills and x-ray machines.
-Computers are also subject to the personal property tax, but in cases where they are used by a corporation for internal use only, (e.g., for such functions as internal accounting or administrative operations), computers are not subject to taxation.
+Tools of other professionals not listed in the above paragraph are considered taxable.
+These include dentist’s drills and x-ray machines.
+Computers are also subject to the personal property tax, but in cases where they are utilized by a corporation for internal purposes only (e.g. for such functions as internal accounting or administrative operations), computers are not subject to taxation.
+Tangible personal property subject to some other type of local tax is also exempt from the personal property tax.
+Motor vehicle and trailer excise, ship and boat excise, non-motorized farm utensils and animals, and mobile home park license fees are all included in this category.
+Intangible personal property is exempt from the personal property tax.
+Intangible property includes stocks, bonds, cash, mortgages, and other evidence of ownership or property rights.

 Contact Us